-Practitioners need to show all 3 elements of each standard: Knowledge, Understanding and Application.
-A certificate of attendance plus reflection on the knowledge gained will count as knowledge.
+No, attendance of four workshops will be verified by the FPH Courses team.
+Practitioners need to show all 3 elements of each standard: Knowledge, Understanding and Application plus reflection on the knowledge gained.

 The evidence required needs to demonstrate how the practitioner has applied their knowledge and understanding of the standard so for example, for 5.1 something that demonstrates the candidate's role in implementing a particular public health policy or strategy.
 This must have already happened, rather than be something that has yet to have happened.